-registrar.gallaudet.edu

-Chapel Hall 101
+www.gallaudet.edu/registrar Chapel Hall 101

 Gallaudet University strives to make the registration experience as smooth as possible.
 The Registrar's Office serves as the first point of contact for students related to course enrollment, student record keeping, grading procedures, academic status, and graduation.
 The Registrar's Office also assists with transfer credits.